50% Off Your Next Trip. Hurry Up For your new Tour! Book Your Tour

 To the northwest of the Pyramid of Sahure, about halfway to the Sun Temple of Userkaf at Abusir, an incomplete pyramid platform was discovered.
 If completed, its base would have been approximately 100 by 100 metres, making it one of the largest pyramids at Abusir.
 It is impossible to estimate how high it would have been, because construction activity likely stopped a few weeks after it began.

 Excavation work has already begun in the pit that would have contained the burial chamber, and perhaps also a waiting room.
 This incomplete monument is tentatively attributed to Shepseskare, an ephemeral king who may have ruled either before Neferefre or between Neferefre and his brother Niuserre.
 This initial identification is based on the assumption that the unfinished pyramid belonged to one of the kings of the Fifth Dynasty, which left Shepseskare and Menkahor.
-It must be a pyramid of the Fifth Dynasty, not only from where it is located, but also from the way in which the works were carried out, however incomplete.

 However, recent research has shown that it is more likely that Menkahor’s tomb was at Saqqara rather than at Abusir, so Shepseskare remains the only possible king to whom this incomplete pyramid can be attributed.